 - Where you went.

-Stride's report meets the irs-ready standard mileage log format requirements.
+Stride Tax provides an IRS-ready report that meets the standard mileage log format requirements.
 The business purpose is covered by Stride simply stating which job type you were on.
 On my report, it says simply “Delivery.”
 Stride provides details of the starting and ending locations in the description.
 Any notes that you make if editing will also show up in the description field.

-Unfortunately there's no way to get IRS-ready reports on a given time period.
+Unfortunately there's no way to get reports for a given time period such as monthly or quarterly.
 Stride only sends details for the entire tax year.
 You can of course sort your file by date and pull the trips that meet that date range.

 One thing that I think is a big downfall for Stride is you can't pull up details on the web.
 The only place you can get any information on your trips is the app.
 Too many other apps (including free ones) give you more than that.